openwdl/wdl/versions/draft-3/SPEC.md

 ##### FileURI localization
 `FileURI` inputs also follow specific localization rules:
-- If the URI in the FileURI is a file mounted on the filesystem (e.g. `file:///home/foo/test.txt` or `/home/foo/test.txt`), then the File referenced at must be made accessible to the job at execution time by the engine.
+- If the URI in the FileURI is a file mounted on the filesystem (e.g. `file:///home/foo/test.txt` or `/home/foo/test.txt`), then the File referenced must be made accessible to the job at execution time by the engine.
-- If the URI points to an object storage URI (e.g. `gs://my-bucket/test.txt` for Google Cloud Storage) then FileURIs are essentially treated as Strings as far as localization.
+- If the URI points to an object storage URI (e.g. `gs://my-bucket/test.txt` for Google Cloud Storage) then an existence and accessibility check should be made but no further action is required for localization.

 ##### Special Case: Versioning Filesystems
 Two or more versions of a file in a versioning filesystem might have the same name and come from the same directory.
 In that case the following special procedure must be used to avoid collision: